-Deciding on the size of a puppy litter is difficult and relies on so many different factors, including serendipity.
-Despite what you might have read, you will never know exactly how many puppies a female will carry before she actually is pregnant and checked.
+The size of a puppy litter can be influenced by so many different factors, including random circumstances.
+Therefore, it is almost impossible to predict.
+Despite what you might have read, you will never know exactly how many puppies a pregnant female will be carrying until she is examined by a vet.

-Scientifically, there is no such thing as “a fertile bitch” even if empirically, a lot of breeders think some females are more fertile than others.
+Scientifically, there is no such thing as “a fertile bitch“, even if a breeder with experience states they recognize the signs of increased fertility in this individual.
+A lot of breeders think some females are more fertile than others.
+No matter how your bitch acts or looks, not even experts can be 100% sure about a bitch’s general fertility and an estimated puppy count.
 No matter how your bitch acts or looks, not even experts can be 100% sure about an estimated puppy count.

 This article is part of our bestseller, The Dog Breeder’s Handbook, a must-have for anybody planning or having a breeding (one-off or first of a long series.)
 Use FLASH33 at checkout to get 33% OFF our big bundle today.

 There is no such thing as a normal puppy litter size.
 Usually, the size of a dog litter is mainly based on the dog’s body size — simply because biologically, bigger bodies are able to carry a larger litter size than smaller bodies.
 The litter size also depends on the breed of the female.
 Some small dog breeds will only bear one puppy at a time; we call these singletons.